robblatt/BetaNYC-Hackathon-2019-09-21/README.md

 # BetaNYC-Hackathon-2019-09-21

-(\__/)    Still a little messy, but this code was written for the Mobility for All Abilities (•ㅅ•)     on 9/21/2019 as part of the 'Reliable Access to Subways' team organized by / 　 づ    TransitCenter and United Equal Access NY.
+Still a little messy, but this code was written for the Mobility for All Abilities on 9/21/2019 as part of the 'Reliable Access to Subways' team organized by TransitCenter and United Equal Access NY.
+Created while working alongside [Jen McKaig](https://github.com/jenmckaig]).

 Input is a PDF file in the local directory, the first page of the PDF and the last page of the PDF.
 The function adjusts the first page to account for zero-based numbering.
 It will output a csv file back into the directory.